 In housing (rent) cases, the courts are currently applying the policy that evacuations are principally only granted if there is serious inconvenience and not, for example, on the grounds of rent defaults.

 Closure of courthouses

-- Trade and cantonal affairs: summary proceedings (provisional injunctions), sub disputes and attachment proceedings (and possible subsequent lifting proceedings), but only if the case is extremely urgent.
+- Trade and cantonal affairs: summary proceedings (provisional injunctions), sub disputes and attachment proceedings (and possible subsequent lifting proceedings) and a request for renewal of the rent agreement

 - Insolvency cases: bankruptcy hearings, requests relating to moratorium, interim provisions (including decisions of the supervisory judge) and cases relating to remuneration of trustees/administrators.

 - Administrative law: all provisional provisions with an extreme urgency, as well as immigration detainment cases.

 - Civil appeal: specific summary appeal proceedings in trade and bankruptcy cases.

 - Specific measures have also been taken in criminal law, family law and immigration law, which can be found on the website of the Judiciary.